1885 America's Cup

 The 1885 America's Cup was the 6th staging of the America's Cup yacht race.
 It was contested as a three-match-race series in New York City, New York, United States between Puritan owned by the John Malcolm Forbes syndicate, representing the defender, the New York Yacht Club; and Genesta owned by Sir Richard Sutton, representing the Royal Yacht Squadron.
 It was the first time since 1871 that a British club had issued a challenge.
+The captain of the Puritan was Aubrey Crocker.

 Results

 Alternating Inside & Outside Course as in 1871, but first leg to leeward and return leg to windward.
 Puritan beat Genesta two wins to nil.

 September 14, 1st race, 32.6 miles, Inside Course: Puritan beats Genesta by 16 minutes 19 sec in corrected time.
 September 16, 2nd race, 32 miles, Outside Course: Puritan beats Genesta by 1 minute 38 sec in corrected time.